 MARKETING COLLATERAL STRATEGY

-Creating the best marketing collateral needs flawless planning.
-It’s so much more than a transactional blog post one week and an e-book later that week.
-That is setting yourself up for disappointment even before you’ve published a collateral piece.
+Putting together a successful marketing collateral strategy needs flawless planning.
+It is much more than a transactional blog post one week and an e-book the week.
+That is setting yourself up for disappointment even before you have published a collateral piece.

-What is needed is a well-thought approach to build a marketing collateral strategy that can flow to a marketing calendar and later for execution.
+What is needed is an organized approach to build a marketing collateral strategy that can flow to a marketing calendar and later for execution.

 Here are six things to keep in mind to create a top-notch marketing collateral strategy: